uspki/policies/certificate-policy.md

 **DNS CAA Email Contact**: The email address placed in the CAA contactemail property.

-**DNS CAA Phone Contact**: The pohne number place in the CAA contactphone property.
+**DNS CAA Phone Contact**: The pohne number placed in the CAA contactphone property.

 **DNS TXT Record Email Contact**: The email address placed on the “_validation-contactemail” of the DNS TXT record.